Perforated Plate vs. Woven Wire Mesh Filters: Which Is Best For Me?

 Better Understand if Woven Wire Mesh Filters Are Right for You

 Achieving adequate filtration that is both accurate and efficient is the key to the success of any filtration operation.
 Doing so requires floor engineers and filtration system operators to compare and contrast various filter media, such as woven wire mesh and perforated plate.

 For those who are considering integrating woven wire mesh filters into their filtration operation, you must continue to explore your filter media options.
 This will ensure your filter system delivers the best possible results efficiently.

-With over 140 years of helping customers leverage the versatility of mesh filters to fine-tune their filter systems, W.S.
+Having helped customers leverage the versatility of wire mesh filters for over 150 years, W.S.
 Tyler is here to help you integrate a filter media that is right for your specific needs.